 - There is a learning curve until you fully grasp the idea behind creating a theme.
 You’ll eventually master the builder, but at least for me, it took a bit of practicing (a couple of requests to customer support) first.

 Getting Started with Elementor Theme Builder

-Traditionally, WordPress page builders have been tools that are used to create a good-looking blog post or page on your website.
+Traditionally, WordPress page builders have been tools that are used to create a good-looking posts or pages on your website.
 But with Elementor Pro, you can take things further; it allows you to create a WordPress theme.

-(Please Note: Here the words theme and template have been used in parallel.
-In fact, when you create a theme with Elementor Theme Builder, you are actually building templates).
+(Please Note: Here I have used the words theme and template in parallel.
+In fact, when you create a theme with Elementor Theme Builder, you are building templates).

 Building Your Header

 To get started with theme building with Elementor Pro, you first go to Templates on the WordPress menu and choose Elementor Theme Builder.
 Then choose Add New:

 After this, a New Template window appears:

 From here, you choose the template type on the dropdown:

 In my case, I chose the Header.
 Also, on the same screen, you can name your template.